The Masonic Hall (Frimurerlogen), Trondheim

-the Right of the building is a monument Arve Tellefsen, a famous Norwegian violinist.
-The musician was born 14 December 1936 in Trondheim, where for 6 years he studied at the music school.
-In 1955 he entered the Conservatory of Copenhagen, and in 1959 he made his debut in the violin competition at the University of Oslo.
-Subsequently played with several leading orchestras and conductors, and has released several albums and received many awards.
+to the right of the building is a monument to Arve Tellefsen, a famous Norwegian violinist.
+The musician was born on December 14, 1936 in Trondheim, where he studied at a music school from the age of 6.
+In 1955, he entered the Copenhagen Conservatory, and in 1959, he made his debut in the University of Oslo violin competition.
+Subsequently, he played with several leading orchestras and conductors, released several albums, and received numerous awards.
 The monument was opened in 2006.

 Across the road is a monument to three-time Olympic champion, multiple World, European and Norwegian champion and record-breaking speed skater Hjalmar Andersen Hjalmar Johan "Hjallis" Andersen.